petermg/TheOcularMigraineMCP/README.md

 ## STANDALONE INSTALLATION METHOD (NEW) ##

-1. Make sure your device is in developer mode.
-If it isn't, watch this 60 second video here which shows you how: https://youtu.be/jB1gwgSpU3E
+1. ~~Make sure your device is in developer mode.
+If it isn't, watch this 60 second video here which shows you how: https://youtu.be/jB1gwgSpU3E~~ DEVELOPER MODE IS NOT LONGER REQUIRED USING THIS METHOD.
 2. Download [the latest apk of The Ocular Migraine.](https://github.com/petermg/TheOcularMigraineMCP/releases/latest/download/TheOcularMigraine.apk)
 3. Go to https://www.meta.com/experiences/mobile-vr-station/3887008398005125/ or search the Quest store for "Mobile VR Station", in your headset and install this application.
 4. Now launch the VR app Mobile VR Station.
 5. It will prompt you with "Allow Permissions".
 Click on ALLOW.
 6. Click on the Red button that says "Look HERE to Continue."
 7. Click on "Android Fixes...
-Configureation Wizard" (at the bottom).
+Configuration Wizard" (at the bottom).
-8. Click on "I'm here to Mod".
+8. At the top click on "I'm here to Mod".
-9. Click on "Configure Scoped Storage".
+9. Second from the top click on "Configure Scoped Storage".
-10. Click on "Configure Scoped Storage" this time at the bottom.
+10. At the bottom click on "Configure Scoped Storage".
-11. Click on "Step 1: Request Access"
+11. At the top click on "Step 1: Request Access"
 12. You will be prompted with a Files and folder dialogue.
 13. Navigate to the folder where you saved The Ocular Migrain apk file, (this should be your Download folder).
 14. In the Files prompt, click on Quest3 (or whatever the name of your device is), then click on Download, then scroll down and find TheOcularMigraine.apk.